Above: A selection of images from Members.

-CaneSIG 'members' are individuals who have contributed matertials to the web site, regardless of whether they belong to the NMRA or other affiliated groups.
-This page features those small scale modellers who've supplied information on their own models (or been spotted by the coordinator).
+CaneSIG 'members' are individuals who have contributed materials to the web site, regardless of whether they belong to the NMRA or other affiliated groups.
+This page features those small scale modellers who've either supplied information on their own models or been spotted by the coordinator.
 Individuals are listed in alphabetic order.

 Other 'members' have provided prototype photos, drawings, etc., and their contributions are credited on the image, drawing, article, etc.

 CaneSIG is a free resource for modellers of the world's sugar cane railways.
 Please contact the Coordinator if you have resources that you would like to share.